projectgus/xdsl2mqtt/README.md

 * `LOF`: Number of "loss of frame" events, during which the modem received an Out of Frame condition that didn't resolve immediately.
 * `LOM`: Number of "loss of margin" events, during which the modem lost its acceptable "noise margin" and had to increase transmit power.

-The `g.inp` object contains some values relevant to the [G.INP Retranmission](https://kitz.co.uk/adsl/retransmission.htm) xDSL feature, if it is enabled:
+The `ginp` object contains some values relevant to the [G.INP Retranmission](https://kitz.co.uk/adsl/retransmission.htm) xDSL feature, if it is enabled:

 * `min_EFTR` - is the Minimum Error-Free Throughput Rate (in Kbps) according to the current line conditions.
 This may map more closely to real maximum transfer speeds than the `rate` value(?)
 * `LEFTRS` - Total number of seconds where at least one "Low EFTR" (LEFTR) defect occurred.
 I assume this means the EFTR value dipped below some acceptable threshold as configured in the modem, although I don't know exactly how this is calculated.